-General and administrative expenses consist of payroll and payroll-related costs for our executive, billing, finance, human resources, information technology, and other administrative personnel, as well as stock-based compensation.
+General and administrative expenses consist of compensation and benefits costs for our executive, billing, finance, human resources, information technology, and other administrative personnel, as well as stock-based compensation.
 We also allocate professional services, facilities expense, IT infrastructure costs, depreciation, amortization and other administrative-related costs to general and administrative expenses.